Jausmy/Obesity-Dashboard/README.md

 # Data Portfolio: Obesity Dashboard

 ## Objective
-This analysis was conducted to provide a comprehensive overview of obesity prevalence and associated risk factors.
-By examining key metrics such as age, gender, family history, dietary habits, physical activity levels, and technology usage, we identified key trends and potential areas for intervention.
-A key insight from the analysis is that individuals classified as obese exhibited a higher prevalence of smoking, less frequent consumption of vegetables, and a greater likelihood of having overweight or obese family members compared to those in the normal weight category (see Comparative Analysis of Obesity Categories).
+This analysis was conducted to provide a comprehensive overview of obesity prevalence and to highlight potential risk factors.
+By examining key metrics such as age, gender, family history, dietary habits, physical activity levels, and technology usage, we've identified key trends and possible key areas for intervention.
+Key insights from the analysis show that individuals classified as obese exhibited a higher prevalence of smoking, less frequent consumption of vegetables, and a greater likelihood of having overweight or obese family members compared to those in the normal weight category [(see Comparative Analysis of Obesity Categories)](#Comparative-Analysis-of-Obesity-Categories).
 Based on the analysis, we recommend promoting healthier lifestyle choices through public health initiatives that encourage regular physical activity, balanced dietary habits, and reduced consumption of fast food.
-By implementing these recommendations, we can potentially reduce obesity prevalence by 5-10% within the next five years and improve overall public health (see Potential Impact of Recommendations).
+By implementing these recommendations, we can potentially reduce obesity prevalence by 5-10% within the next five years and improve overall public health [(see Potential Impact of Recommendations)](#Potential-Impact-of-Recommendations).

 ## Methodology
 ### Data Sources
-The primary data source for this analysis is an obesity dataset comprising 1,610 rows and 15 columns, including:
+The primary data source for this analysis is an obesity sample dataset comprising of 1,610 rows and 15 columns, including:

 •	Demographic Information (Sex, Age, Height)